IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats.md

-# Experiments with variations on the CEK machine
+# Experiments with variations on the CEK machine, July 2020.

 This document describes some experiments with variations on the CEK machine, including the one proposed in [this note](./CEK.md), where